DrewBradfordXYZ/quickbase-copy/README.md

 />
 ```

 JS goes at the bottom of the body tag.
-Name your code page with a .js extention.
+Name your code-page with a .js extention.

 ```html
 <script src="https://builderprogram-USERNAME.quickbase.com/nav/app/APPDBID/action/AppDBPages?a=dbpage&pageID=PAGEID"></script>
 ```

-Here is a full page HTML example.
+Here is a full page HTML code-page example.
+Set this up once and link your .js and .css code-pages.
+Updating the .js and .css files will update your app.

 ```html
 <!DOCTYPE html>